Giftpilz0/giftpilz0.github.io/docs/pacemaker/cheatsheet.md

 `pcs resource debug-stop`

-Pacemaker cluster command to monitor cluster resource debuging.
+Pacemaker cluster command to monitor cluster resource debugging.
 You can use the switch --full for even more verbose output

 `pcs resource debug-monitor`